SDM-2021-16-SpongeBob/video_creator/docs/System Design.md

      Software verification is yet another vague term, but for practical purposes, let’s just say that that refers to “code review” in human language.

 ## Project plan

 When I started my deep learning journey, one of the first things I learned was image classification.
 It’s such a fascinating part of the computer vision fraternity and I was completely immersed in it!
 But I have a curious mind and once I had a handle on image classification, I wondered if I could transfer that learning to videos.
 Was there a way to build a model that automatically identified specific people in a given video at a particular time interval?
 Turns out, there was and I’m excited to share my approach with you!

+For example: We have a different image(e.g shark) on each page of the book, and as we flip these pages, we get an animation of a shark dancing.
+You could even call it a kind of video.
+The visualization gets better the faster we flip the pages.
+In other words, this visual is a collection of different images arranged in a particular order.

+Similarly, videos are nothing but a collection of a set of images.
+These images are called frames and can be combined to get the original video.
+So, a problem related to video data is not that different from an image classification or an object detection problem.
+There is just one extra step of extracting frames from the video.

+Let me first summarize the steps we will follow in this:

+Import and read the video, extract frames from it, and save them as images.
+Label a few images for training the model.
+Build our model on training data.
+Make predictions for the remaining images.
+Calculate the screen time of both.